DentClient/DentClient/README.md

 ### Looking for Contributors
 Must be:
-	- Proficient at Java/Dedicated to learning Java
+- Decent at Java
-	- Experienced whenj it comes to Hacked Clients
-	- Not @crystalinqq
+- Willing to test on servers

 Contact me for more info.
 ### To Do:
 - [ ] Make this a fabric mod